objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ###Constructing New Barscore Leaders

-Our first step is to create a svg group that will be our container for all DOM elements.
+To display newly arrived leaders our first step is to create a svg group that will be our container for all DOM elements.
 This is convenient as we can assign the css class `.bs-leader` for applying all css formatting.

 ```javascript